Care Transitions Today Podcast

 Join us as we explore the challenges, triumphs, and ongoing evolution of health care, and discover how you can enhance your practice and improve patient outcomes through the Care Transitions Today: Case by Case series.

 This episode is co-presented by the Association of Physician Leadership in Care Management and the American Case Management Association.
-In this episode, we are joined by returning experts Dr. Rebecca Severe and Dr. Sweta Singh.

 Stay Informed of All New Episodes